 Residents enrolled in the track are assigned global health mentors who help guide them throughout the course of their residency training and connect them with the resources available across UW–Madison to help them meet their personal goals.
 Mentors are also helpful in choosing a global health rotation.

-Tuesday Night Sessions
+Evening Sessions

-Global Health Track residents meet one Tuesday night a month to discuss a global health topic.
-This is also the forum mid-year and graduation celebrations as well as an annual book club, with the book chosen by track residents.
+Global Health Track residents meet approximately one night a month to discuss a global health topic.
+This is also the forum for mid-year and graduation celebrations as well as an annual book club, with the book chosen by track residents.

 Participation in a Global Health Elective

 Track residents are encouraged, but not required, to participate in a global health elective during their residency training.
-International opportunities are available through University of Wisconsin partnerships in Uganda () and other regions (dependent on current faculty involvement).
-Local global opportunities are available through the Center for Special Children in LaFarge, Wisconsin, (offering a unique experience working with Plain communities) and Indian Health Services.
+International opportunities are available through University of Wisconsin partnerships in Uganda (ATLAS International) and other regions (dependent on current faculty involvement).
+Local global opportunities are available through the Center for Special Children in LaFarge, Wisconsin (offering a unique experience working with Plain communities) and Indian Health Services.
 Residents may participate in electives in other locations as well.

 The Big Picture